beingisdead/Skerm-WH/README.md

 # Skerm-WH
 Feel like stealing people's webhooks from github??
-You're in luck !!
-DO NOT USE THIS FOR THE LOVE OF GOD !!
+You're in luck
+<br>THIS IS AN EXTREMELY OUTDATED VERSION OF SKERM, PLEASE WAIT FOR THE NEW RELEASE<br>